haozujz/tmdb/README.md

 Search:
 Search bar can be cleared by tapping the 'x-mark' symbol at the trailing edge.
 Results appear in a scrollable grid of 2x10.
-Can immediately scroll back to top by tapping on the 'upwards-arrow-head' symbol at the bottom-right corner.
+Can immediately scroll back to top by tapping on the 'upwards-chevron' symbol at the bottom-right corner.

 Detail screen:
 Details of each movie can be viewed by tapping on the card-shaped icons.